joanayma/tfimporter/README.md

 * Load the current state
 * Loop the resources in the plan:
     * If the resource is already in the state, do nothing
-    * If not, find the importe plugins that can handle the resource type
+    * If not, find the importer plugin that can handle the resource type
     * If any plugin found, call it to fetch the resource _external ID_
     * If the _external ID_ has been resolved, import it in the state